weijiexi/UI-UX-Design/GraphicDesign/Composition/Readme.md

 - ```The illusion of spatial depth means the appearance of three dimensional space, where some things appear closer to the viewer and some things appear farther away—just as in actual space. ```The illusion of spatial depth can be shallow or deep, recessive or projected.
 One diagonal line can evoke the illusion of depth.
 - In “regular” or “Classical” compositions (Classical here refers to the Italian Renaissance; think Raphael [Raffaello Sanzio] and Leonardo da Vinci), none of the major forms appear to move in front of the picture plane.
 This can be called a “picture window” arrangement, where, like a window pane, all that we see recedes behind the front plane and does not move in front of the picture plane into the viewer’s space .
 - In an “irregular” or Baroque pictorial space (referring to Flemish Baroque painting; think Peter Paul Rubens, or a comic book superhero’s fist punching in front of the picture plane), diagonal elements and planes move in front of as well as behind the picture plane creating the illusion of depth and action, suggesting an aggressive spatial property.
+### Differentiation Through Grouping
+- The Gestalt principles of perception—similarity, proximity, continuity, and closure—explain how people tend to understand what they see by grouping, by visually assembling images and how they relate to one another into groups.
+    - Grouping is a fundamental Gestalt concept, proposing that when graphic elements appear similar—share characteristics, are arranged close together, are connected, or are enclosed in a common spatial area—people perceive them as belonging together.
+Groups can be formed in a variety of ways.